Can Bosses Be Penalised for Accidentally Underpaying Employees?

 The hope is that this may motivate some employers to ‘come forward’ and proactively take action to fix accidental underpayments, with the knowledge that they may not be penalised.

-The full extent of the reforms are not currently known, but are expected to be revealed before the end of 2021.
+The full extent of the reforms is not currently known.